brettz9/pegjs/README.md

     var PEG = require("pegjs");

-In browser, include the PEG.js library in your web page or application using the `<script>` tag.
+In the browser, include the PEG.js library in your web page or application using the `<script>` tag.
 The API will be available in the `PEG` global object.

 To generate a parser, call the `PEG.buildParser` method and pass your grammar as